||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist

 Condoret was born in Algiers, Algeria.
 He earned a Bachelor of Arts in Architecture at the L'Ecole Speciale d'Architecture in Paris in 1959.
 He moved to North Carolina from Algeria in 1962 to work for Archie Davis.
 In 1967 he worked as Winn/Condoret Architects with partner Sumner Winn.
 In 1968, he worked for Don Stewart at CPAA before going out on his own, designing strikingly modern homes across Chapel Hill and Chatham County, including many as Senior Architect for Fearrington.
 In 1992, he designed Caring House, (below) a hotel for adult cancer patients receiving outpatient treatment at the Duke Comprehensive Cancer Center.
 His daughter is Chapel Hill architect Arielle Schechter.

 1969 - The Linda and Allan Kornberg Residence, 23 Scott Place, Durham.
 Sold in 1994 to Richard and Linda Kulka.
 The Kulka's left and it sat empty for a few years.
 Sold in 2005 to Dwayne and Rosie Andrews who did extensive renovations.
 Became a rental.
 Went into foreclosure with neglect and damage from previous tenants.
 Top five photos are from around 2005.
-Bottom two photos are from December 2011 when the property was very close to being a teardown.
+Bottom two photos are from December 2011 when the property was close to being a teardown.
 Put on the TMH Endangered List.
 Sold in 2012 to Zia and Thomas Oatley.
 They did a renovation designed by Center Studio Architecture and built by Craig Fox.
 Sold in 2016 to Lindsey M. and Russell J. Smith.